Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Experiments

 \subsection{Results}

-In the main text, we present only the results for the ER dataset using the logit model.
-Experiments conducted under different settings also yielded consistent results, which are reported in Appendix \NRsec{Additional}.
+In the main text, the results for the ER and UTKFace datasets are shown; the logit model is used in both the cases, and ResNet101 among three backbones mentioned above is used for the UTKFace case.
+Experiments conducted under different settings also yielded consistent results and are reported in Appendix \NRsec{Additional}.
+The results obtained using the clog-log model, as well as the quantitative comparison between the theoretical and experimental results--where the latter even exhibits phase transitions--are also reported in the same section.